saltstack/salt-windows-msi/README.md

 ## On versioning ##
 [Microsoft defines software versions][MSDN_ProductVersion] as `major.minor.build` with maximum values of 255.255.65535.

-This definition lacks the `micro` field used in Salt 2016.11.3 (or Python 3.6.2) and one has to make a decision for the micor version:
+This definition lacks the `micro` field used in Salt 2016.11.3 (or Python 3.6.2) and one has to make a decision for the micro version:

  1) deviate from the Microsoft definition and use the third field as micro
  2) stick with the Microsoft definition and discard the micro field.

-I see no value in sticking with the Microsoft defintion and chose 1.
+I see no value in sticking with the Microsoft definition and chose 1.

 Microsoft major version must be smaller than 256, therefore I use the short year (16 instead of 2016).

 In WiX terms: when `DisplayVersion` is [2016.11.3][SALT_versions], `InternalVersion` becomes 16.11.3.

-`InternalVersion` is displayed in the Version collumn of "Programs and Features" (formally "Add remove program") (appwiz.cpl)
+`InternalVersion` is displayed in the Version column of "Programs and Features" (formally "Add remove program") (appwiz.cpl)